International Department Staff

 Rachel is the founder of the Auckland Schools Marketing Group, Schools Symposium, and is a member of the ATEED – Auckland Futures Group of Study.

 Contact for admissions, marketing, advertising and promotion, international relations/partnerships, agency agreements and School visits.

 WeChat ID: Rachel-AGS

-Mr Easingwood was educated at Loughborough Grammar School in the United Kingdom, and graduated in Politics from the University of Hull, achieving his Post Graduate Certificate of Education from the University of Leicester in 2008.
-He is a teacher of Geography.
+Paul graduated with a degree in Politics from the University of Hull, achieving his Post Graduate Certificate of Education from the University of Leicester in 2008.

-Mr Easingwood has a strong understanding of the challenges faced by international students having recently moved to Auckland from England, and from his work in inner-city London schools.
-He is also a Debating, Cricket and Rugby coach within the School.
+Paul has a strong understanding of the challenges faced by international students having recently moved to Auckland from England, and from his work in inner-city London schools.

-Ms Sandra Heslin - International Student Welfare Manager
+Sandra Boroughs (née Heslin) – International Student Welfare Manager

 Her role also comprises sourcing and auditing their homestay carers and most importantly listening to our students and acting appropriately on their needs.

 Originally from Scotland, Sandra has lived in New Zealand for 45 years and has been a trainer, marketer and counsellor.